swahareddy/swahareddy.github.io/blogs/harvardindiacon2025.md

 # Sabyasachi Mukherjee
 - Grew up in a family of educationists, where education was highly valued.
 Considered the black sheep of the family due to his creative inclinations.
 - He has operated Sabyasachi as a business from Day1, rather than treating it as art, where it is unfashionable to think about money.
-- He aims to increase the brand's valuation to $2B and spoke about how Aditya Birla has been a great partner so far, and he insisted on Birlas having a controlling stake since he wanted the brand to have institutional longevity rather than inheritance (he has no kids).
+- He aims to increase the brand's valuation to $2B and spoke about how Aditya Birla has been a great partner so far, and he insisted on Birlas having a controlling stake since he wants the brand to have institutional longevity rather than inheritance (he has no kids).
 He sees corporate backing as a way to expand, professionalize operations, and ensure business continuity.
 - India has historically been a source of inspiration and production for global luxury brands.
 Believes Indian luxury should not be reduced to tokenism—India has a deep cultural heritage that deserves global recognition.
 - His go-to-market strategy has been to start at the top of the value and exclusivity pyramid and then foray into lower markets like fragrances and skincare that Sabyasachi is just beginning.
 - Described anecdotes where sales staff in luxury stores would drop their lunch to cater to middle eastern customers since they represented money.
 Today they do the same for Indians who walk in.